JuliusGrote/Tetrix_Psychopy/README.md

 When using Tetrix, please include the following citation:

-**Grote, J., Stocker, J. E., & Jansen, A. (2024, June 9).
+**Grote, J., Hamm, A.-M., Stocker, J. E., Jansen, A., & Kessler, H. (2024, June 21).
 Tetrix: A novel paradigm for investigating cognitive functions associated with the computer game Tetris.
 Retrieved from osf.io/6hzbj**

 ## Getting Started